 - State-of-the-Art Transit Stations provide more amenities for transit riders including covered seating, improved pedestrian crossings and cyclist access and real-time schedule information.

-- Improved Air Quality reduces traffic on roadways and mitigate air pollution.
+- Improved Air Quality reduces traffic on roadways and mitigates air pollution.

 How are cities and towns across the country using BRT to improve transit service, ease congestion and address environmental concerns?

 Below is a short list of smaller U.S. cities that have launched BRT to improve transit in their communities.